Ère des attentats: December 1893-February 1894: Lois scélérates and repression

-Vaillant was quickly arrested and this attack served as a pretext for French authorities to pass the first two lois scélérates ('vilainous laws')—a set of repressive laws later joined by a third in late summer 1894—explicitly targeting the anarchist movement.
+Vaillant was quickly arrested and this attack served as a pretext for French authorities to pass the first two lois scélérates ('villainous laws')—a set of repressive laws later joined by a third in late summer 1894—explicitly targeting the anarchist movement.
 These laws restricted freedom of speech, weakened the presumption of innocence, facilitated police raids, expanded state surveillance, and normalized preventive arrests.
 Both the authorities and the French press widely promoted the idea that anarchists were part of a vast international conspiracy, using this narrative to justify their repression.

 Armed with these significant new powers, Interior Minister David Raynal sought to eradicate the anarchist movement.
 He ordered the compilation of lists containing names of all known anarchist militants and sympathizers, preparing police for a massive operation designed to uncover weapons caches, arrest as many anarchists as possible, and put an end to further attacks.
 The operation, planned to begin on the night of 31 December 1893 to 1 January 1894 to catch anarchists by surprise, was organized in absolute secrecy.
 In some cases, authorities even planted false evidence in targeted anarchists' homes to justify their arrest during upcoming raids.

-By 6:00 AM, police launched simultaneous raids across France.
-Hundreds of militants were targeted - in Paris alone, 50 to 60 raids occurred, with 552 conducted nationwide on that day alone.
+By 6:00 a.m., police launched simultaneous raids across France.
+Hundreds of militants were targeted—in Paris alone, 50 to 60 raids occurred, with 552 conducted nationwide on that day alone.
 Some anarchists found their homes surrounded by soldiers with fixed bayonets.

 Despite numerous initial arrests, the vast majority of detainees were released due to lack of evidence.
 Rather than uncovering major weapons stockpiles, police only recovered scattered handguns and one artillery shell.
 The crackdown primarily affected less radical, well-known anarchists while inadvertently exposing the names of all the people spied upon by the police.
 This marked the French Republic's most repressive operation since the Paris Commune.